Andreilys/ds-primer/docs/databases.rst

 Disadvantages
 -------------
   - Poor performance with unstructured data types due to schema and type constraints
-  - The cost of setting up and maintaining a relational database
   - Can be slow and not scalable compared to NoSQL
   - Unable to map certain kinds of data such as graphs